Language-Research-Technology/ldaca-website/content/news/posts/darwin-digital-collections-workshop/index.md

 <br>

-From 24–28 March, the {{< glossary_link display="LDaCA" id="ldaca" >}} team hosted the Darwin digital languages collections workshop.
-This event brought together organisations and individuals from the Top End to exchange ideas and insights about Indigenous language {{< glossary_link display="collections" id="collection" >}} and explore collaborative opportunities.
+From 24–28 March, the <GlossaryLink display="LDaCA" id="ldaca" /> team hosted the Darwin digital languages collections workshop.
+This event brought together organisations and individuals from the Top End to exchange ideas and insights about Indigenous language <GlossaryLink display="collections" id="collection" /> and explore collaborative opportunities.

 <br>